 Trisomy 13 can be diagnosed before birth by amniocentesis with chromosome studies of the amniotic cells.

 Parents of infants with trisomy 13 that is caused by a translocation should have genetic testing and counseling.
-This may help them avoid having another child with the condition.
+This may help them be aware of the chances of having another child with the condition.

 Reviewed By: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.